Agencies Responsible for regulating drones in the Islamic Republic of Iran

 UAS Laws – General rules for flying drones in Iran

-The Iranian agency responsible for drone safety, CAOI, has provided a number of internet-accessible details on flying for fun or for work.
+The Iranian agency responsible for drone safety, CAOI, has provided many internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
 For more details go to the link above.

 Are drones allowed in Iran?

 According to CAOI, drone use is allowed in Iran, subject to strict CAOI regulations.
 Read on for more details.

 Here are the most important rules to know for flying a drone in the Islamic Republic of Iran:

 - Avoid flying your drone over people or crowds.